cos316/assignment1-starter-code/README.md

 hitting `ctrl-z` to suspend the process, and typing the command `bg` to resume the process in the background.

-You should test your implementation by attempting to send several different messages between your client and server.
+The Bash script `test_client_server.sh` will test your implementation by attempting to send several different messages between your client and server.
-For example:
+The messages are the following:

 0. The short message "Go Tigers!\n"
 0. A long, randomly generated alphanumeric message